 If you are with APG&E, we try very hard to remind our customers about the end of their contract.
 We send reminder emails and letters leading up to the end of your contract.
 We even try to find special offers as your renewal time gets closer.

 Many appliances and devices draw power even when you think they are turned off.
 These appliances may actually still be on in standby mode, or they may not even have the option to turn them fully off.
-In either case, they still use you power, and drive your bill up even when you aren't using them.
+In either case, they still use your power and drive your bill up even when you aren't using them.

 The most common location of power vampires is in your living room.
 Your television, Xbox, and receiver all use power even when they aren't active.
 By plugging these types of appliances into a power strip